-By repeatedly short pressing the middle button brings up the compass.
-First calibrate the compass, for more information see Calibrating compass.
+Short pressing the middle button repeatedly brings up the compass.
+First, you have to calibrate it.
+See Calibrating compass.

 The information on the display depends on which mode you are in.

-In Air / Nitrox mode, you will see the following information in compass view:
+In Air/Nitrox mode, you see the following information in compass view:

 In the switch window, you see the heading in numeric format.

-In the Compass menu you can turn the bearing on or off, calibrate the compass, and set declination.
+In the General » Compass menu you can turn the bearing on or off, calibrate the compass, and set declination.